intel-analytics/ipex-llm/python/llm/example/CPU/LangChain/README.md

 ### Legacy (Native INT4 examples)

-IPEX LLM also provides langchain integrations using native INT4 mode.
+IPEX-LLM also provides langchain integrations using native INT4 mode.
 Those examples can be foud in [native_int4](./native_int4/) folder.
 For detailed instructions of settting up and running `native_int4` examples, refer to [Native INT4 Examples README](./README_nativeint4.md).